-The JBoss Web Services functionalities are provided by a given set of modules / libraries installed on the JBoss Application Server.
+The JBoss Web Services functionalities are provided by a given set of modules / libraries installed on the server.

-On JBoss Application Server 7, those are organized into JBoss Modules modules.
-In particular the org.jboss.as.webservices.* and org.jboss.ws.* modules belong to the JBossWS - AS7 integration.
+On WildFly, those are organized into JBoss Modules modules.
+In particular the org.jboss.as.webservices.* and org.jboss.ws.* modules belong to the JBossWS - WildFly integration.
 Users should not need to change anything in them.

-While users are of course allowed to provide their own modules for their custom needs, below is a brief collection of suggestions and hints around modules and webservices development on JBoss Application Server 7.
+While users are of course allowed to provide their own modules for their custom needs, below is a brief collection of suggestions and hints around modules and webservices development on WildFly.

-On JBoss Aplication Server 7 the user deployment classloader does not have any visibility over JBoss internals; so for instance you can't directly use JBossWS implementation classes unless you explicitly set a dependency to the corresponding module.
+On WildFly the user deployment classloader does not have any visibility over JBoss internals; so for instance you can't directly use JBossWS implementation classes unless you explicitly set a dependency to the corresponding module.
 As a consequence, users need to declare the module dependencies they want to be added to their deployment.

 |The JBoss Web Services APIs are always available by default whenever the webservices subsystem is available on AS7.
 So users just use them, no need for explicit dependencies declaration for those modules.|